kengonakajima/moyai/README.md

 <code>./viewer localhost</code>

-This will connect to the server and render the stream.
+This will connect to the server and render the sprite stream.
+Sprite stream is a binary data stream of sprites in Moyai game application program that includes all sprites' position, sprite-atlas index, scale, rotation, shader, color, and any necessary data for rendering.